 If you prefer cottage garden ideas a more traditional swing seat with space for planters on either side might be a better option for a cohesive garden design scheme.

 34. Plant herbs or bulbs in jars and tins

 Why spend a fortune on planters when you could create a pretty display with recycled jam jars and food tins.
 Just be careful to sand down any sharp edges for you pot them up.
 Just remember to place a layer of stones at the base of the jars, and pop holes in the bottom of tins for drainage.

 A pretty potting shed or smart summerhouse can be the focal point of any garden, but a shabby one can really spoil the view.
-Cheer up an outhouse with a fresh lick of exterior paint – we’d choose a sage green, deep blue or charcoal grey.
+Cheer up an outhouse by learning how to paint a shed.

-A garden fence is a fantastic blank canvas for you to express your creativity.
+Garden fence ideas can be a fantastic opportunity for you to express your creativity.
 For a contemporary look, paint strips in complementary colours.
 Not only will you be adding valuable protection, you’ll be making an artistic statement.

 Make the most of hot summer days and create a shady corner in which to sit and relax.
 A simple awning like this one is easy to create – you could recycle on old sail or even sheets.

-If you're really into DIY, why not create your own outdoor seating area using roofing battens or decking planks?
+If you're really into DIY, why not learn how to make pallet garden furniture to create your own outdoor seating area?
 You could even make the hinged so that the whole unit doubles as garden storage for tools, or outdoor cushions.
 Continue the theme by building your own brick fire pit, allowing you to enjoy your garden late into the evening.

 How to I make my garden look nice with no money?

 Keeping your garden neat and tidy will make a big difference.
 Ask friends and family if they have any old tools, unused tins of paint and ways to help you start growing.